Financial Aid Policy

-C. Graduate-Master of Education or Geology.
-In order to receive benefits under the Stafford Student Loan program, a graduate student in the Master of Education or Geology program must be enrolled in and complete at least six credit hours per semester (fall and spring terms) or three credit hours per summer session (for a total of six credit hours during the summer).
+C. Graduate—Master of Arts in Teaching.
+In order to receive benefits under the Federal Direct Student Loan program, a graduate student must be enrolled in and complete at least six credit hours per semester (fall and spring terms) or three credit hours per summer session (for a total of six credit hours during the summer).
 These students may receive financial aid for six semesters.

 F. Students who re-enroll at Centenary College after academic suspension will not be eligible for financial aid for that semester.

 H. Appeals and reinstatement of financial aid eligibility.
-Students may have legitimate reasons for not maintaining satisfactory progress or not completing their degrees in the number of semesters required.
-In these cases, students may petition the Scholarships and Financial Aid Committee to continue to receive financial aid.
+Students may have legitimate reasons for not maintaining satisfactory academic progress, not maintaining the necessary cumulative GPA for academic scholarships, or not completing their degrees in the number of semesters required.
+In these cases, students may petition the Scholarships and Financial Aid Committee to continue to receive financial aid and/or scholarships.

-- The student petition and the decision of the Committee will be in writing and will become a permanent part of the student's file.
-The Committee may require a student to complete an action plan developed by the Director of the Academic Resource Center for Students as a condition for financial aid reinstatement.
-Each student's action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing.
-(02/16/2004)
+1. The student petition and the decision of the Committee will be in writing and will become a permanent part of the student’s file.
+The Committee will require a student to complete an action plan developed by the Coordinator of the Student Resource Center as a condition for financial aid reinstatement.
+Each student’s action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing.

-- In cases where no appeal is made or where the student petition is denied, the student will be ineligible for financial aid during the next semester enrolled.
-CA (2003-04), pp. 28-30.
+2. In cases where no appeal is made or where the student petition is denied, the student will be ineligible for financial aid during the next semester enrolled.